Neural Machine Translation in Linear Time: ByteNet

 \subsection{Residual Blocks}

-Each layer is wrapped in a residual block that contains additional convolutional layers with filters of size 1 \citep{resnets}.
-We adopt two variants of the residual blocks, one with ReLUs, which is used in the machine translation experiments, and one with Multiplicative Units \citep{vpn}, which is used in the language modelling experiments.
+Each layer is wrapped in a residual block that contains additional convolutional layers with filters of size $1\times1$ \citep{DBLP:journals/corr/HeZR016}.
+We adopt two variants of the residual blocks: one with ReLUs, which is used in the machine translation experiments, and one with Multiplicative Units \citep{vpn}, which is used in the language modelling experiments.
 Figure~\ref{fig:residual} diagrams the two variants of the blocks.
+In both cases, we use layer normalization~\citep{DBLP:journals/corr/BaKH16} before the activation function, as it is well suited to sequence processing where computing the activation statistics over the following future tokens (as would be done by batch normalization) must be avoided.
+After a series of residual blocks of increased dilation, the network applies one more convolution and ReLU followed by a convolution and a final softmax layer.